 Laser eye surgery is typically considered an elective surgery that is often not covered by health insurance.
-VSP does offer discounts and coverage for many forms of laser eye surgery through contracted providers and their VSP Laser Vision Care Program.
+VSP does offer discounts and coverage for many forms of laser eye surgery and LASIK through contracted providers and their VSP Laser Vision Care Program.
 (Learn More)

 VSP Vision Care offers affordable care, access to a large network of health and eye care providers, and quality eyewear.

 Eye Exams and Corrective Lenses

 VSP has a large network of eye care providers and doctors that offer a host of services, including comprehensive eye exams, fittings for eyeglasses and contact lenses, and options for purchasing corrective eyewear.

 VSP is a not-for-profit vision insurance company that offers vision coverage through employer and group plans as well as individual plans.
 The coverage will vary based on your specific plan.
 To find out about your benefits and coverage, you should contact your provider directly.